-Some stress is part of the human condition, but that doesn’t mean there is nothing you can do to relieve it when it starts to overwhelm your mind and body or better yet, to prevent some of it in the first place.
-Here are my top 10 stress management techniques to help you reduce and manage the stress in your life.
+Some stress is part of the human condition, but that doesn’t mean there is nothing you can do to relieve it when it starts to overwhelm your mind and body or to prevent some of it in the first place.
+Here are my top 10 stress management techniques to help you reduce and manage the stress in your life for the long-term.
+These aren’t quick fixes, but rather are deeper strategies to more fundamentally alter your relationship with stress.
 Take your time working through these to truly make them part of your life, and you will see results.

 1. Get to know your stress.

 Before you can manage your stress, you need to know exactly what you’ll be managing.
-Keep a stress log and jot down the sources of stress in your life over the course of a week or two.
-The big stressors will be easy—changing jobs, getting divorced, moving to a new home—and the chronic stressors will take a little more digging.
-Is your work stress due to job demands, co-worker relationships, or your own procrastination?
+The big stressors will be easy to identify—changing jobs, getting divorced, looking for work, a fight with a loved one, moving to a new home—and the chronic stressors will take a little more digging.
+For example, is your work stress due to job demands, co-worker relationships, or your own procrastination?

 Also pay attention to any of your thoughts, feelings, and behaviors that may be contributing to your everyday stress levels, with a focus on your habits, your attitude, your self-talk, and your excuses.
 Consider (but don’t limit yourself to) these questions:

 Do you blame your stress on outside events or other people?

 Do you blame yourself for all your stress?

 Do you see stress as part of your personality? (“I’m just high strung…” “Yeah, I’m a Type A….”
 I have a lot of nervous energy”)